 Lactation cookies… If you are a breastfeeding mom no doubt you have seen or at least heard of them.
 Cookies with a claim to help increase breastmilk supply.
 While many breastfeeding mothers often worry about low milk supply, any possible improvement is a good thing, right?
-These delicious yet refined-sugar free lactation cookies just might be the help you needed.
+These delicious yet surprisingly healthy lactation cookie recipe just might be the help you needed.

 As always I try to find natural ways without the sugar monster!
-Lactation cookies made without massive (or any at all) sugar.
+A truly healthy lactation cookie recipe made without massive (or any at all) sugar.
 So goodbye sugar-filled weight gain, who needs that after 9 months of the whole pregnancy thing anyways?
 But that doesn’t mean they have to taste bad!!
-No way delicious, healthy, and boosting the milk supply that is the answer you need.
+No way… these delicious, healthy, and milk boosting treats are just the answer you need.

 The reason that lactation cookies work is one two or a combination of ingredients.
 In this case here are 3 powerful ingredients that are known to naturally boost milk supply.